pauloscustodio/Forth/README.md

 Forth
 -----

-This is a C implementation of a ANS 2012 Forth interpreter.
+This is a C++ implementation of a ANS 2012 Forth interpreter.
 It implements all the CORE words.
 It is intended to be be used as a script interpreter, i.e. calling ABORT exits the interpreter instead of restarting the QUIT loop.

+It was inspired by the excelent [pforth](https://github.com/philburk/pforth).

 See [ANS Forth Standard Introduction](https://forth-standard.org/standard/intro)